-It doesn’t matter where you live in New York City—whether it is a solid prewar or a new, modern building—you may still have to deal with the problem of mold.
+It doesn’t matter where you live in New York City—whether it's a small, prewar building or a modern luxury tower—you may still have to deal with the problem of mold.

-In fact, Jeffrey Gross, a water damage and mold remediator at Maxon's Restorations, says that his company sees newer buildings with mold problems more often than older ones.
+In fact, Jeffrey Gross, a water damage and mold remediator at First Onsite (formerly Maxons Restorations) says that his company sees newer buildings with mold problems more often than older ones.

-"We respond to plenty of leaks in old and new buildings, but I think we do more mold remediation in newer buildings, " he says.
-"Newer buildings don't breathe as much, and if there is some kind of leak or water damage, mold can grow."
+"We respond to plenty of leaks in old and new buildings, but I think we do more mold remediation in newer buildings," he says.
+That's because materials used in newer buildings don't breathe as much, and if there is some kind of leak or water damage, mold can grow.
 Older buildings tend to have fewer materials that mold can grow on, whereas engineered flooring, sheetrock, and processed materials are "junk food for mold," he says.

-Top three causes of mold—and what to do about it
+What are the three causes of mold—and what can you do about it?

-Moisture encourages mold growth.
-That means places like bathrooms and basements are top spots for mold growth, as are areas around heating and cooling appliances and vent ducts.
+Moisture encourages mold growth—so places like bathrooms and basements are top spots for mold growth, as are areas around heating and cooling appliances and vent ducts.

 According to Gross, the following three scenarios are the most common ways mold takes hold in NYC apartments, both new and old.

 Cause #1: A leak from another apartment

 Broken pipes and water overflows can soak your ceiling and walls from above, or seep into your floors and walls from the side.
 The most common offender: Plastic water supply lines to sinks and toilets, which newer buildings tend to use more.
-(Tip: Copper, which older buildings tend to use, almost never leaks, Gross says.
-Galvanized steel is another sturdy material in this regard.)
+(Tip: Copper, found in older buildings, almost never leaks, Gross says.
+Galvanized steel is another sturdy material.)